open-policy-agent/opa/docs/content/wasm.md

 and `opa_json_parse` followed by `opa_eval_ctx_set_data` to set the address on the evaluation context.

-After loading the external data use the `opa_heap_ptr_get` and `opa_heap_top_get` exported methods to save the current point in the heap before evaluation.
-After evaluation these should be reset by calling `opa_heap_ptr_set` and `opa_heap_top_set` to ensure that evaluation restarts back at the saved data and re-uses heap space.
+After loading the external data use the `opa_heap_ptr_get` exported method to save the current point in the heap before evaluation.
+After evaluation this should be reset by calling `opa_heap_ptr_set` to ensure that evaluation restarts back at the saved data and re-uses heap space.
 This is particularly important if re-evaluating many times with the same data.

 #### Results